ttaubert/octoblog/source/_posts/2015-10-27-more-privacy-less-latency-improved-handshakes-in-tls-13.markdown

 ## Session Resumption in TLS 1.3 (PSK)

-Session resumption via identifiers and tickets will be obsolete in TLS v1.3.
+Session resumption via identifiers and tickets is obsolete in TLS v1.3.
-Both will be realized through a [pre-shared key (PSK) mode](https://tlswg.github.io/tls13-spec/#rfc.section.6.2.3).
+Both methods are replaced by a [pre-shared key (PSK) mode](https://tlswg.github.io/tls13-spec/#rfc.section.6.2.3).
-A PSK is established on a previous connection (like a ticket), after the handshake was completed successfully, and can then be presented by the client on the next visit.
+A PSK is established on a previous connection after the handshake is completed, and can then be presented by the client on the next visit.

-{% img /images/tls13-hs-resumption.png 600 Session Resumption in TLS v1.3 %}
+{% img /images/tls13-hs-resumption.png 600 Session Resumption in TLS v1.3 (1-RTT) %}

 The client sends one or more *PSK identities* as opaque blobs of data.
 They can be database lookup keys (similar to Session IDs), or self-encrypted and